-Here are 5 ways you can set yourself up for success by taking it slow
+Set yourself up by taking it slow

 Instead of grabbing your phone the minute you wake, stay away from your devices for a while and drink your morning coffee or tea in peace, or maybe meditate to reduce stress.

-Don’t hit snooze:
+- Don’t hit snooze

 Snoozing disrupts quality sleep.
 Research has shown that snoozing confuses your brain during the waking process and the natural sleep cycle.
 Instead, set your alarm for when you need to wake up.
 If needed, put it across the room so you have to walk over to it.

-Make a healthy breakfast the night before:
+- Make a healthy breakfast the night before

 To simply save time in the morning, make your breakfast the evening before.
 It can be stressful thinking of what to eat if you’re crunched for time, and this makes one less thing to worry about before work.
 A healthy breakfast will increase your focus, give you energy and curb hunger during your day.

 - Stay hydrated

 Have you heard of The Miracle Morning?
 Author Hal Elrod outlines six best practices to create a morning ritual that he says will transform your life.
 One of them is to drink a glass of water when you wake up.
 After sleep, your body is dehydrated.
 Think of it as a shower for your organs!

 Getting a head start will help limit decision-making in the morning and make you feel prepared before you go to work.
 Choose your outfit, pack your lunch, do the grooming all the night before.